 Then What is a Hybrid Synthesizer?

 Hybrid synthesizers have become increasingly common in the last decade, though they have their origins in the '70s and '80s.
-The term "hybrid" usually means that the instrument uses a combination of analog and digital components, ideally providing some of the finer aspects of both realms.
+A hybrid synthesizer is usually uses a combination of analog and digital components, ideally providing some of the strengths of both analog and digital sound and design possibilities.

 Because the term generally means that some aspects of the synthesizer are digital and some are analog, there can be a huge variation in how hybrid synths work.
 A common scheme is for a synth's oscillators, for instance, to be digital, and to then be processed by an analog filter—providing clean, reliable oscillator performance with the rich, deep coloration typically associated with an analog filter.
 Other instruments may provide the option for both analog and digital sound generation.
 Still other instruments may add digital effects to an analog signal path, or may simply take advantage of the options provided by implementing digital control, leaving the audio path mostly analog while adding extra options for modulation and performance control.

 Perhaps one of the best-known makers of consistently interesting hybrid synths is Sequential, who have been combining the best aspects of digital and analog techniques since the 1970s.
 Their current flagship Prophet X is a hybrid instrument built around a sample-based sound engine with analog filters, allowing everything from creation of traditional instrument sounds (like dynamic strings and pianos), modern granular swarms, and traditional polysynth sounds.
+Similarly, their Pro 3 offers a combo analog/digital approach to monosynth design, resulting in one of the most capable "monophonic" synthesizers on the market.
 On the other side of the price spectrum, devices like Arturia's Microfreak prove that relying on digital sound generation can be a powerful way to simultaneously keep costs down and provide a unique sonic experience.
 With a combination of tons of digital synthesis methods and a true analog filter, the Microfreak is one of the most interesting and most affordable hybrid synths on the market.
+Its slightly more expensive (yet still surprisingly affordable) companion Minifreak is another stellar instrument—a six-voice hybrid synth with two digital sound engines and an analog filter per voice.

 - Provides great aspects of both analog and digital approaches